ahmad2x4/ahmadreza.com/_posts/2020/2020-05-06-standing-up-a-secure-aws-rds-and-beanstalk-with-pulumi.md

 ![AWS Beanstalk connected to RDS in private subnet](images/AWS-Secure-RDS.png)

-We have a VPC inside this VPC we have two subnets one is public, and the other one is the private subnet.
-We want to create our web application in our public subnet using Elastic Beanstalk and create our database in the private subnet, so it is not accessible from outside of the VPC.
-It is an excellent practice to keep your database secure.
+We have one VPC amd inside this VPC we have two subnets.
+One is public, and the other one is the private subnet.
+We want to create our web application in our public subnet using Elastic Beanstalk and create our database in the private subnet so it is not accessible from outside of the VPC.
+This is a recommended practice to keep your database secure.
 Our application is a Node.js application running in a docker container in Elastic Beanstalk.

 Let's have a look at the folder structure first: